sigmie/sigmie.com/docs/v0/laravel-scout.md

 }
 ```

-The Sigmie `Searchable` trait contains the `elasticsearchProperties` that is used to define your Models mappings.
+The `Searchable` trait from Sigmie includes an `abstract` method named `elasticsearchProperties`.
+This method must be defined in your model.

-You can find more information in this documentation’s [Mapping](https://sigmie.com/docs/v0/mappings) section, but here’s an example of a `Movies` model mapping.
+You can find more information in the [Mapping](https://sigmie.com/docs/v0/mappings) section of this documentation.

+Here's an example of a `Movies` mapping.

 ```php
 // [tl! collapse:start]